Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-09-12-vim_config.md

 " https://stackoverflow.com/a/30008892/12660859
 highlight Pmenu ctermfg=15 ctermbg=8 guifg=#ffffff guibg=#0000ff
 ```

-As described in [its github repo](https://github.com/neoclide/coc.nvim), coc.nvim has lots of extension that can enabel language supports and other fancy functionalities, to install them, we need to fire up vim and use vim command (if you don't know what that is, you should probably try the vanilla vim first before jumping into this rabbit hole):
+As described in [its github repo](https://github.com/neoclide/coc.nvim), coc.nvim has lots of extensions that can enabel language support and other fancy functionalities, to install them, we need to fire up Vim and use Vim command (if you don't know what that is, you should probably try the vanilla Vim first before jumping into this rabbit hole):
 ```
 :CocInstal coc-pyright coc-json coc-pairs coc-word coc-snippets
 ```

-After installation, we need to add some customization to these extensions:
+After installation, I want to add some customization to these extensions so they suites my usage better:
 ```
 " -------------
 " set snippet